 NGYL is a developmental lacrosse program for girls in grades 1-8 who live in and/or attend school in Needham.
 Our primary season is in the Spring, though we often provide Fall clinics and workshops as well.

 Our Spring season runs from April 1st through mid-June and provides opportunities for girls to participate in clinic programs (younger grades), travel teams (older grades), and select travel teams (older grades).

-NEW for 2017 season - all players will join or renew membership with US Lacrosse directly prior to registering with NGYL. http://www.uslacrosse.org
+All players will join or renew membership with US Lacrosse directly prior to registering with NGYL. http://www.uslacrosse.org

 Please check our website regularly for updates and information, including links to summer lacrosse programs, club teams and other resources for parents, players and coaches.